lazyppl-team/lazyppl/README.md

       dependencies:
       - lazyppl

-Then run it with `stack run reviewertest-exe` or open it up in the REPL using `stack ghci src/ReviewerTest.hs`.
+Then, run it with `stack run reviewertest-exe` or open it up in the REPL using `stack ghci src/ReviewerTest.hs`.